Singer Featherweight Model 222K

 took a team of engineers six months to design her -- she

-epitomizes the best of British engineering.
+epitomizes the best of Scottish precision engineering and manufacture.

 - feed-dog lowering lever (left hand lever of the two above the gold emblem)